OfficerChul/Online-Networking-Platform/README.md

 * **The application supports simultaneous use by multiple users over a network.
 Changes to profiles and friend requests appears in real-time as users add them.**
 * **All user interactions are GUI based.**
 * **Data persists regardless of whether or not a user is connected.
 If a user disconnects and reconnects, their data are still present.**

-## Optional Features:
-* Indicating whether a User is online.
-* Adding profile photos.
-* Allow accounts to be set to "private", where no other user can view them, and "protected", where only current friends can view them.

-*Note: Yet to be added*

 ## Description of Each Class
 * **Account**